 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-This gap year program is perfect for high school graduates, college students and graduates, and non-students, ideally 18-22 years old.
-Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
+Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer program!
 You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.
-As a guideline, you should aim to be comfortable hiking 4-6 hours with a backpack, but you don’t need to have had previous experience with any of the activities offered.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $15 per day for.

 Food preparation responsibilities are shared by all students.
 It’s fun, social and often a highlight.
 An average day on program would consist of the following:

 Camping meals will be adjusted to the cooking equipment at hand

 Our program locations and itineraries have been carefully selected and modified to minimize risk of exposure to anyone outside the group with most being located in rural areas.
 This allows for a more focused learning environment, as well as a safe haven from the stress of our modern world.